trevorblades/superteam/src/pages/rules.md

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 MAKING A PURCHASE OR PAYMENT OF ANY KIND WILL NOT INCREASE YOUR CHANCES OF WINNING.
 VOID WHERE PROHIBITED OR RESTRICTED BY LAW.

-1. PROMOTION DESCRIPTION: The Superteam Quarterly Challenge #1 ("Contest") begins on 1 April 2019 at 0:00 PT and ends on 30 June 2019 at 19:00 PT (the "Promotion Period").
+1. PROMOTION DESCRIPTION: The Superteam Challenge Q2 2019 ("Contest") begins on 1 April 2019 at 0:00 PT and ends on 30 June 2019 at 19:00 PT (the "Promotion Period").

   The sponsor of this Contest is Superteam ("Sponsor").
 By participating in the Contest, each Entrant unconditionally accepts and agrees to comply with and abide by these Official Rules and the decisions of Sponsor, which shall be final and binding in all respects.
 Sponsor is responsible for the collection, submission or processing of Entries and the overall administration of the Contest.
 Entrants should look solely to Sponsor with any questions, comments or problems related to the Contest.
 Sponsor may be reached by email at support@superteam.gg during the Promotion Period.